martenhc/pkmn-site/README.md

 Personal project to have some fun practicing some React while I learn styled components.

+## Deployed site and CD/CI Pipeline

+This projects gets automatically deployed to Github pages when merges to the `main` branch happen.
+You can check it out here: https://martenhc.github.io/pkmn-site/

 ## Tools and packages

 - [React](https://es.reactjs.org/)